 Streamline refinances offer some specific advantages when compared to other refinance loan types, including:

 - No income documentation is required like pay stubs and W2s

 - Lower available interest rates

 - Potentially eligible for a partial refund of upfront mortgage insurance from original loan

 FHA streamline refinance loans are available to homeowners who currently have an FHA loan with a good payment history.
 Homes that have lost value and are now underwater are eligible too.

 The most important qualification though, is that borrowers must receive a benefit from refinancing.
 This is called a net tangible benefit — FHA refinances can be approved if the combined interest rate drop is at least 0.5% (see Net Tangible Benefit section below).

 Current FHA rates are some of the lowest in history.
-According to Ellie Mae’s September 2019 Origination Report, the average 30-year rate on FHA loans decreased to 3.96% from 4.11% in August.
-This keeps FHA rates on par with conventional loan rates at 3.96%.
+According to Ellie Mae’s January 2020 Origination Report, the average 30-year rate on FHA loans hovered at 3.91% in January.
+This means FHA rates are lower than conventional loan rates at 4.03%.

 The refinance interest rate you’ll qualify for will depend on factors like your credit score, interest rate type, and loan type.
 You’ll have to speak to lenders to determine the specific FHA refinance rate you’re eligible for.
 Compare quotes from three to four lenders to make sure you’re getting the best rate and terms — the CFPB reports that comparison shopping can save borrowers approximately $300 per year and thousands over the life of the loan.